openid-provider-commands September 2025

 "account_state": "unknown",

-"error": "incompatible_state"
+"error": "incompatible_state",

 }

-5.4.
+6.5.
 Activate Command

 The RP MUST create an Account with the included Claims in the identity register.
 The Account MUST be in the unknown state.
 The Account is in the active state after successful processing.

-5.5.
+6.6.
 Maintain Command

 The RP MUST update an existing Account in the identity register with the included Claims.
 The Account MUST be in the active state.
 The Account remains in the active state after successful processing.

-5.6.
+6.7.
 Suspend Command

-The RP MUST perform the Unauthorize Functionality on the Account and mark the Account as being temporarily unavailable in the identity register.
+The RP MUST perform the Invalidate Functionality on the Account and mark the Account as being temporarily unavailable in the identity register.
 The Account MUST be in the active state.
 The Account is in the suspended state after successful processing.

-5.7.
+6.8.
 Reactivate Command

 The RP MUST mark a suspended Account as being active in the identity register.
 The Account MUST be in the suspended state.
 The Account is in the active state after successful processing.
 The RP SHOULD support the Reactivate Command if it supports the Suspend Command.

-5.8.
+6.9.
 Archive Command

-The RP MUST perform the Unauthorize Functionality on the Account and remove the Account from the identity register.
+The RP MUST perform the Invalidate Functionality on the Account and remove the Account from the identity register.
 The Account MUST be in either the active or suspended state.
 The Account is in the archived state after successful processing.

-5.9.
+6.10.
 Restore Command

-5.10.
+6.11.
 Delete Command

-The RP MUST perform the Unauthorize Functionality on the Account, and delete all data associated with an Account.
+The RP MUST perform the Invalidate Functionality on the Account, and delete all data associated with an Account.
 The Account can be in any state except unknown.
 The Account is in the unknown state after successful processing.

-The RP MUST perform the Unauthorize Functionality on the Account.
-The OP sends this Command when it wants the RP to undo the last OpenID Connect login.
-The OP may send this when it suspects a previous OpenID Connect ID Token issued by the OP was granted to a malicious actor, or if the user's device was compromised.
+The RP MUST perform the Invalidate Functionality on the Account.
+The OP MAY send this Command when it suspects a previous OpenID Connect ID Token issued by the OP was granted to a malicious actor, if the user's device was compromised, or any other security related concern about the account.

 The Account MUST be in the active state, and remains in the active state after executing the Command.
 If the Account is in any other state, the RP MUST return an Incompatible State Response.